-the company leases motor vehicles under finance lease agreements.
+The company has leased motor vehicles under finance lease agreements in the past.
 At the end of the lease the company may as its option, purchase the vehicles.
 The leased vehicles secure the obligations under the leases.

 The company leases computer equipment with terms of 5 years.